Published on : 2023-11-21

 ```html

-Business Process Automation in Manufacturing
+Business Process Automation in the Manufacturing Sector

 Understanding Business Process Automation

-Use Cases of Business Process Automation in Manufacturing
+Use Cases of Business Process Automation